Travellers at Aoraki Mount Cook in New Zealand

 Andrew: Excellent.
 And had you done any solo travel before?

-Andrew: So, what made you come not so much New Zealand, but why did you decide to do this trip at this time and on your own without the family?
+Andrew: So, what made you come to New Zealand, why did you decide to do this trip at this time and on your own without the family?

 Andrew: Awesome.
 And we’re so glad you came.